-(2) The option vests as to 33% of the shares subject to the option on the first anniversary of the vesting commencement date and in 24 substantially equal monthly installments thereafter, subject to the holder's continued service and potential accelerated vesting in certain circumstances as described below under "Employment and Separation Agreements."

-- (3) The option vests as to 25% of the shares subject to the option on the first anniversary of the vesting commencement date and in 36 substantially equal monthly installments thereafter, subject to the holder's continued service and potential accelerated vesting in certain circumstances as described below under "Employment and Separation Agreements." - (4) The unvested portion of the restricted share units vests in substantially equal monthly installments until the fourth anniversary of the vesting commencement date. - (5) The option vests in 48 substantially equal monthly installments following the vesting commencement date, subject to the holder's continued service. - (6) The option was granted with an exercise price of €7.20 per share and was converted to U.S. dollars based on the conversion rate in effect on the date of grant.
+- (1) The option vests as to 33% of the shares subject to the option on the first anniversary of the vesting commencement date and in 24 substantially equal monthly installments thereafter, subject to the holder's continued service and potential accelerated vesting in certain circumstances as described below under "Employment and Separation Agreements." - (2) The option was granted with an exercise price of €7.20 per share and was converted to U.S. dollars based on the conversion rate in effect on the date of grant. - (3) The option vests as to 25% of the shares subject to the option on the first anniversary of the vesting commencement date and in 36 substantially equal monthly installments thereafter, subject to the holder's continued service and potential accelerated vesting in certain circumstances as described below under "Employment and Separation Agreements." - (4) The option vests in 48 substantially equal monthly installments following the vesting commencement date, subject to the holder's continued service.